 Either way though, the pastry was delicious.
 His face says it all.
 Doesn’t it?

-What we discovered, aside from it’s a bad idea to go touring a city on a late Sunday afternoon where everything closes around 5:00pm, is that Collingswood has so much more to offer than people realize.
+What we discovered is that Collingswood has so much more to offer than people realize.
 It’s not only home to amazing eateries, like my personal favorite, That’s Amore, but to great coffee shops like Dulce or Grooveground.
 You can spend an entire Sunday there buying records, trying on vintage clothes, scoring great deals on books, and checking out some of the most incredibly vibrant and aesthetically pleasing artwork you’ll ever lay eyes on.
 For me, that’s my personal favorite.

 I love visiting towns that create a vibe that separates them from the pack and that’s what Collingswood does.
 It’s tucked away from the noise and chatter of a busy city and remains noncommercial in the sense that you just stumble upon business after business that are people’s dream.
 It’s inspiring and it’s enlightening and it’s entertaining and we plan to go back this weekend so I can definitely buy more soaps from Occasionette.
 Because that’s what I need: more artisan soaps.